 Breach of fiduciary duty occurs when an individual or company betrays a client, co-owner, shareholder, or the company.
 This betrayal happens when the individual responsible for acting in the best interests of another instead chooses to profit for their own interests.

 Breach of contract is self-explanatory.
 All sorts of contracts may be breached, including those that:

 - Fail to provide goods or services as agreed

 - Fail to share profits

-Theft of trade secrets (economic espionage) is a serious threat to a business’s stability.
+Theft of trade secrets is a serious threat to a business’s stability.
 Trade secrets include any original methodology or formulas on which production and profitability are based, including patterns, plans, programs, designs, prototypes, techniques, processes, procedures, or codes that have intentionally been kept confidential.

-Business Torts include, among other misconduct: injurious falsehood, unfair competition, negligent misrepresentation, and conspiracy — any of which are designed to damage a business in terms of reputation, loss of clientele, and loss of profit.
+Business torts include, among other misconduct: injurious falsehood, unfair competition, negligent misrepresentation, and conspiracy — any of which are designed to damage a business in terms of reputation, loss of clientele, and loss of profit.

-Partnership Disputes may occur when one partner wants to sell the business and the other does not, or when one partner simply wants to dissolve the partnership.
+Partnership disputes may occur when one partner wants to sell the business and the other does not, or when one partner simply wants to dissolve the partnership.

 Though commercial disputes may be complicated, you can depend on our complex business litigation attorneys to provide you with the best possible defense for your particular case.

 Commonly, officers’ and directors’ conduct can be questioned as improper.
 If you believe there has been wrongdoing or have been accused of failing to act appropriately as an officer or director, we are ready to defend you from the reputational and financial harm of a conviction.